KingsOfDeLeon/LIRI_App/README.md

 To use within terminal, user must call "node liri.js [command] [searchTerm]"

 If you run other commands or forget to supply a searchTerm, the app will either give you a gentle reminder to do so, or default to a preset search term.

+One other pointer, it seems spotify will occasionally return with a 404 error (may be due to sync timing), simply resubmit query and it should work.